Insurance for architects Insurance for architects

 Website downtime

 Your firm's website crashes due to a cyber attack on the web service firm that hosts your site.
-Your cyber insurance policy pays out for projected profits lost during your company’s downtime, even if the outage happened at a third-party business you depend on.
+Your cyber insurance policy can pay out for projected profits lost during your company’s downtime, even if the outage happened at a third-party business you depend on.

 Injured employee